hmxmilohax/dx-settings-loader/README.md

 ### DXSL is an on-console application for generating dx.dta files for [MiloHax](https://github.com/hmxmilohax)'s Rock Band Deluxe modifications

-*NOTE: while there is a [PS3 version](https://github.com/hmxmilohax/dx-settings-loader/tree/ps3_merge), backing from a submenu currently causes a crash, and as such, using it is not currently recommended.*

 # Table of Contents
 - [Features](#features)
 - [What You'll Need](#what-youll-need)